Sandy likely to shut at least two NJ nuclear reactors

 Phase 2 of the plan includes visual inspections of equipment, verifying weather tight doors, checking on emergency diesel availability, and ensuring water intakes are prepared for severe weather.

 Power companies from North Carolina to Maine have been preparing for Sandy for days and urged customers to be ready for the possibility of days without electricity.
-More than 700,000 homes and businesses were already without power Monday afternoon.
+See Factbox on power outages.

 The Long Island Power Authority, which serves 1.1 million people on Long Island, New York, and others said outages could last as long as seven to 10 days.